Deep Exploration via Randomized Value Functions: Literature review

 The mathematical analysis we present in Section \ref{sec: bounds} establishes a bound on expected regret for a tabular version of RLSVI applied to an episodic finite-horizon problem, where the expectation is taken with respect to a particular uninformative distribution.
 We view this result as a sanity check that, although it is designed for exploration with generalization, RLSVI recovers state-of-the-art efficiency guarantees in the simple tabular setting.
 Our bound is $\tilde{O}(H \sqrt{S A H L})$, where $S$ and $A$ denote the cardinalities of the state and action spaces, $L$ denotes the number of episodes elapsed, and $H$ denotes the episode duration.
-The lower bound of \cite{Jaksch2010} can be adapted to the episodic finite-horizon context to produce a $\Omega(H \sqrt{S A L})$ lower bound on expected regret conditioned on the true Markov decision process for any learning algorithm.
-This differs from our upper bound by a factor of $\sqrt{H}$, though hough the lower bound is derived in a slightly different setting.
-The lower bound is on a maximum over Markov decision processes and it may not hold for the expectation over Markov decision processes, taken with respect to the distribution we posit.
+The lower bound of \cite{Jaksch2010} can be adapted to the episodic finite-horizon context to produce a $\Omega(H \sqrt{S A L})$ lower bound that applies to any algorithm.
+This differs from our upper bound by a factor of $\sqrt{H}$, though this is not an apples-to-apples comparison, since the lower bound applies to a maximum over Markov decision processes and may not hold for the expectation over Markov decision processes, taken with respect to a prior distribution we posit.
+Follow up work by \cite{russo2019worst} shows that RLSVI also satisfies worst-case regret bounds in tabular environments.

 In recent years there has been significant interest in alternative methods to incentivize exploration.
 One popular method uses a density model or ``pseudocount'' to assign a bonus to states that have been visited infrequently \citep{bellemare2016count,tang2016explore}.
 These methods can perform well, but only when the generalization of the density model is aligned with the task objective.
 Crucially, this generalization is not learned from the task and, unlike the optimal value function, ``counts'' are generated by the agent's choices so there is no single target function to learn.
 Further, these approaches add uncertainty bonus that is uncoupled across states, which can lead to a substantial negative impact on statistical efficiency, as discussed in \citep{osband2016posterior,o2017uncertainty}.